dovetail-genomics/chicago/README.md

 washU format (ends with ...washU.txt)

-- (We are aware of some issues relating to this output.)
 - Can be read by WashU browser (epigenomegateway.wustl.edu)
 - An interaction is represented by two rows, with each representing one of the fragments involved in the interaction.
 However, the two rows need not be adjacent.
 - First three columns are: chromosome, start, end.
 Column four is of form [Chr]:[Start]-[End],[Score], which gives the genomic coordinates of the interacting fragment, and the interaction score (see above).
 The remaining columns can be ignored.